Wendell Phillips

 Historic Preservation is about maintaining and creating an identity for a city that is revenue generating through cultural tourism and adaptive reuse.
 It is about utilizing financial incentives for new development and growth.
 It is about creating a continuity of visual literacy of the local social/cultural heritage (past, present, and future).
 And it is about fostering an on-going multi-generational civic pride.
 Historic Preservation is about taking a very long-range view of the entire cultural landscape that defines a community through its built environment.

-Since 1966 historic preservation has been Federal law and in 1978 the Tax Reform Act went further by establishing a tax credit program for rehabilitating older buildings and offered financial incentives to developers to encourage historic preservation, knowing it is more expensive to restore and maintain historic buildings.
+Since 1966 historic preservation has been Federal law and in 1978 the Tax Reform Act went further by establishing a federal tax credit program for rehabilitating older buildings and offered financial incentives to developers to encourage historic preservation, knowing it is more expensive to restore and maintain historic buildings.

 Sign up to hear from us about upcoming events !!